Samuel Pepys: Diary

 On 1 January 1660 ("1 January 1659/1660" in contemporary terms), Pepys began to keep a diary.
-He recorded his daily life for almost ten years.
-This record of a decade of Pepys's life is more than a million words long and is often regarded as Britain's most celebrated diary.
+He recorded his daily life for almost 10 years.
+This record of a decade of Pepys' life in one and a quarter million words and populated by over 3,000 individuals is often regarded as Britain's most celebrated diary.
 Pepys has been called the greatest diarist of all time due to his frankness in writing concerning his own weaknesses and the accuracy with which he records events of daily British life and major events in the 17th century.
 Pepys wrote about the contemporary court and theatre (including his amorous affairs with the actresses), his household, and major political and social occurrences.
-Historians have been using his diary to gain greater insight and understanding of life in London in the 17th century.
+Historians have used his diary to gain greater insight and understanding of life in London in the 17th century.
 Pepys wrote consistently on subjects such as personal finances, the time he got up in the morning, the weather, and what he ate.
 He wrote at length about his new watch which he was very proud of (and which had an alarm, a new accessory at the time), a country visitor who did not enjoy his time in London because he felt that it was too crowded, and his cat waking him up at one in the morning.
-Pepys's diary is one of a very few sources which provides such length in details of everyday life of an upper-middle-class man during the seventeenth century.
+Pepys' diary is one of a very few sources which provides such length in details of everyday life of an upper-middle-class man during the 17th century.
+The descriptions of the lives of his servants like Jane Birch provide a valuable detailed insight into their lives.

 Aside from day-to-day activities, Pepys also commented on the significant and turbulent events of his nation.
 England was in disarray when he began writing his diary.
-Oliver Cromwell had died just a few years before, creating a period of civil unrest and a large power vacuum to be filled.
+Oliver Cromwell had died just fifteen months earlier, creating a period of civil unrest and a large power vacuum to be filled.
 Pepys had been a strong supporter of Cromwell, but he converted to the Royalist cause upon the Protector's death.
-He was on the ship that returned Charles II to England to take up his throne, and gave first-hand accounts of other significant events from the early years of the Restoration, such as the coronation of Charles II, the Great Plague, the Great Fire of London and the Anglo–Dutch Wars.
+He was on the ship that returned Charles II to England to take up his throne and gave first-hand accounts of other significant events from the early years of the Restoration, such as the coronation of Charles II, the Great Plague, the Great Fire of London, and the Anglo–Dutch Wars.